Microsoft and open source: 2020s

 Microsoft is a major contributor to the Chromium project with the highest percentage of all non-Google contributors coming from Microsoft (35.2%).
 The company has contributed 29.4% of all non-Google commits to the source code in 2020.
 CBL-Mariner, a cloud infrastructure operating system based on Linux and developed by the Linux Systems Group at Microsoft for its edge network services and as part of its Microsoft Azure cloud infrastructure was open sourced in 2020.

 In February 2021, Microsoft made the source code for its Extensible Storage Engine (ESE) available on GitHub under MIT License.
 Also in February 2021, Microsoft, together with four other founding companies (AWS, Huawei, Google, and Mozilla) formed the Rust Foundation as an independent non-profit organization to steward the open source Rust programming language and ecosystem.
 In March 2021, Microsoft became founding member of the new Eclipse Adoptium Working Group whose goal is to promote free, open source Java runtimes.
 Microsoft released a preview of the Microsoft Build of OpenJDK in April 2021.
 It is available for x64 server and desktop editions of Windows, as well as on Linux and macOS.
 The company provides long-term support for this distribution of the OpenJDK.
 In April 2021, Microsoft also released a Windows 10 test build that includes the ability to run Linux graphical user interface (GUI) apps using Windows Subsystem for Linux 2.
 In the following month, Microsoft launched an open source project to make the Berkeley Packet Filter work on Windows.

 At the Windows 11 announcement event in June 2021, Microsoft showcased the new Windows Subsystem for Android (WSA) that will enable support for the Android Open Source Project (AOSP) and will allow users to run Android apps on their Windows desktop.

 In August 2021, Microsoft announced that it is expanding its partnership to become a Strategic Member at the Eclipse Foundation.

 Microsoft released the source code of 3D Movie Maker under the MIT License in May 2022, following a request by the Twitter user Foone a month earlier.
 Also in May, Microsoft joined the XDP community and released a new open-source Express Data Path interface for Windows.

 In August 2022, Microsoft open sourced more than 1,500 of its 3D emoji to let creators remix and customize them.
 The library is available on Figma and GitHub.

+On May 18, 2025, Microsoft released Microsoft Edit, an open-source recreation of the MS-DOS Editor written in the Rust programming language for modern versions of Windows.